Study of visible-light emission in pure and methane-doped liquid argon: Doping liquid argon with methane: drift velocity and charge yield

 \section{Doping liquid argon with methane: drift velocity and charge yield}

 In this Appendix a compilation of data on drift velocity and charge yield in liquid Ar, liquid CH$_4$ and their mixtures is presented.

 Fig.~\ref{fig_vd} shows the electron drift velocity as a function of the electric field in these media.
 Since the drift velocity depends on the liquid temperature as $T^{-3/2}$ over a wide temperature range~\cite{Cohen67,Engels77,Li16}, all data are reduced to the same temperature, of 111~K, for comparison under the same conditions.
+The temperature of 111~K was chosen to minimize the interpolation error and because it corresponds to the boiling point of methane at atmospheric pressure.
 One can see that the electron drift velocity substantially increases with the CH$_4$ content.

 Figs.~\ref{fig_charge_yield_beta} and \ref{fig_charge_yield_alpha} show the dependence of the relative charge yield, from tracks of relativistic electrons and alpha particles respectively, on the electric field in liquid Ar, liquid methane/deuteromethane and their mixtures.
 The relative charge yield is defined as the ratio of the charge collected at a given electric field to the maximum charge collected from tracks of relativistic electrons at the infinite electric field.
 Here the equation~\eqref{eq_charge_vs_field_full} with $T_e=100\%$ and $C=0$ was used to fit the charge yield as a function of the electric field.
 It is seen that the charge yield substantially decreases with the methane content.